 - chili garlic sauce or Sriracha sauce

 Pre-heat oven to 425˚F. While the oven is preheating, line a sheet pan with foil and add coconut oil.
 Place in the oven for 1-2 minutes, just until oil is melted, then remove.
 Set aside to cool while you’re chopping the veggies.
 Combine ginger, lemongrass, garlic, brown sugar, coriander, curry and cumin in a small bowl and set aside.

 Cut tough ends off carrots and discard.
-Wash carrots well and chop into approximately 1-inch pieces.
+Wash carrots well and chop them into approximately 1-inch pieces.
 Peel sweet potatoes, cut in quarters, lengthwise and then cut roughly into 1-inch pieces.
 Peel onion, quarter and cut into approximately 1-inch pieces.
 Peel and core apple then quarter it and cut into approximately 1-inch pieces.
 You don’t have to do any fancy cutting as all the veggies will be pureed later.
 You just want them all approximately the same size so they’ll cook evenly.

 Toss the vegetables on the prepared sheet pan with the melted coconut oil.
 I like to use my hands to toss them and ensure everything is coated with oil.
 Place pan in the preheated oven and roast for 25-30 minutes or until carrots are tender (they take the longest to cook) and veggies are beginning to caramelize (they’ll deepen in color and begin to turn golden).
 Stir once or twice to re-distribute vegetables during the roasting time.